jcolag/entropy-arbitrage/2023-01-12-matter-honor.md

  > **RIKER**: Enterprise, this is Captain William Riker of the Klingon vessel, Pagh.
 I order you to lower your shields and surrender.

-Seeing this, I can't help compare this to the works of [Edgar Rice Burroughs](https://en.wikipedia.org/wiki/Edgar_Rice_Burroughs), who created at least two major heroes---John Carter and Tarzan---whose stories both chart a eugenics-tinged story of wealthy white men coming to dominate entire civilizations through their superior nature.
+Seeing this, I can't help compare this to the works of {% wiki Edgar_Rice_Burroughs|Edgar Rice Burroughs|en %}, who created at least two major heroes---John Carter and Tarzan---whose stories both chart a eugenics-tinged story of wealthy white men coming to dominate entire civilizations through their superior nature.
 While less violent, Riker doesn't succeed by learning anything from the Klingons; instead, he succeeds by forcing the Klingons to accept his authority, which...again, not a great lesson.

 And if you think that feels too hard on the story, compare Riker's arc with Mendon's.
 He came in with the expectation of the predominantly human *Enterprise* crew seeing him as their natural superior.
 Instead, they knock him down both for acting too boldly and bypassing his immediate supervisor *and* for acting too timidly.
 By the end of the episode, they have mostly forgotten about him.
 Meanwhile, Riker goes into this to get into the record books, blusters his way through the job, violates his oath (and lies about it), scams the captain, mutinies, and...wins everybody's respect and comes out of this with a prospective girlfriend.
 His exchange ends, not because he kidnapped his boss, but because the crew respects him too much, threatening the captain's authority.